 Every Google API (internal and external) enforces some degree of rate limiting or quota.
 This is a fundamental principle of service design at Google.
-This section addresses how these services also expose rate limiting as a feature that you can use when building on GCP.
+This section addresses how these services also expose rate limiting as a feature that you can use when building on Google Cloud.

 Quota and caps

-GCP enforces quotas that constrain how much of a particular GCP resource your project can use.
+Google Cloud enforces quotas that constrain how much of a particular Google Cloud resource your project can use.
 Rate quotas specify how much of a resource can be used in a given time, such as API requests per day.
 You can also set your own constraints on how much a resource can be used in a given time; such custom constraints are called caps.

 For details about quotas and caps, including information about how to set caps and request quota increases, see Working with quotas.

-Generally, GCP quotas are per project, and the windows are per second or per minute.
+Generally, Google Cloud quotas are per project, and the windows are per second or per minute.
 When you have multiple parts of your solution running in a project, it is important to note that they share these quotas.